Qu11et/Yoong-DevOps-Intern-Projects/project-03/README.md

    - Now in the same page, choose Access Control (IAM) --> Add role assignment
    - In "Add role assignment", search for "Storage Blob Data Contributor"
    - Choose "Managed identity" for "Assign access to", then choose your "Subscription" and "Identity"
-   - Finally, in the "providers.tf" file of your Terraform project, define the backend to use your Resource Group, Storage Account, Container, Key (use different key name for Dev and Prod enviroments so that the resources of these two enviroments wont be conflict when created"
+   - Finally, in the "providers.tf" file of your Terraform project, define the backend to use your Resource Group, Storage Account, Container, Key (use different key name for Dev and Prod enviroments so that the resources of these two enviroments wont be conflict when created)

 3. **Understand the Terraform project structure:**
    - The project will have reusable modules.
 Each module will have "main.tf", "variables.tf" and "outputs.tf" files: